Katzenjammer (band): 2011–2013: A Kiss Before You Go

 A Kiss Before You Go, Katzenjammer's second album, was released in September 2011.
 The album's lyrics and visual direction were inspired by the French film The City of Lost Children, a maritime fantasy adventure.

 A Kiss Before You Go debuted at number seven on the German albums chart, and was certified gold.
 In Norway, the album reached number six.
 The album received positive reviews from critics, who found it to be "utterly delightful" and "close to brilliance."
 The lead single, "I Will Dance (When I Walk Away)", was a minor hit in Germany, peaking at number thirty-two on the singles chart.

 In May 2012, Katzenjammer released A Kiss Before You Go: Live in Hamburg, their first live album.
 Recorded at Große Freiheit 36 during the Hamburg, Germany dates of their 2011 tour, it was released in both CD and DVD formats.
-In 2013 they also contributed to the book "Think like a rockstar" Tenk som en rockestjerne, written by Ståle Økland.
+In 2013 they also contributed to the book Think like a rockstar, written by Ståle Økland.

 2014–2016: Rockland and Sveen's departure

 On April 14, 2014, the band stated on their Facebook page that they were in studio recording their new album.
-On November 18, 2014, the first single, Lady Grey, was released with a lyric video on YouTube.
+On November 18, 2014, the first single, "Lady Grey", was released with a lyric video on YouTube.
 On January 5, 2015, the music video for "Lady Grey" was released via Clash Magazine.
-The new album Rockland was released on January 16, 2015, via Vertigo and Universal Music.
+The new album, Rockland, was released on January 16, 2015, via Vertigo and Universal Music.

 Marianne Sveen wanted to leave the band after ten years, something she told the other band members in April 2015.
 Later the same year, in December 2015, it was announced that Katzenjammer had decided to take a break as a band.
 One month later, it was announced to the public, that Sveen had decided to leave the band, something she wrote on Facebook in January 2016.